Cacao brings health and happiness

 Tryptophan is critical for producing serotonin (diminishes anxiety and stress) and melatonin (related to sleep).
 Cacao is a direct source, while at the same time modulating agents (MAO inhibitors) in cacao prevent the breakdown of neurotransmitters like serotonin, dopamine and norepinephrine making the effect longer and stronger.

-Healthy fats and improved absorption of nutrients
+Healthy fats and increased absorption of nutrients

 Cacao butter, naturally present in cacao, is a healthy source of fat that works with many diets like paleo and ketogenic.
 Many nutrients need fats for your body to absorb them.
 Combined with the increased blood flow cacao is known as a delivery system for medicinal plants and mushrooms.
 This is why we don’t use cocoa powder, but with the cacao butter naturally present in the cacao paste as a whole food to make drinks.